MannyHuang/fullstack_notes/JavaScript.md

 ## What is the definition of a higher-order function?

-## Can you give an example for destructuring an object or an array?

 ## Can you give an example of a curry function and why this syntax offers an advantage?

-## What are the benefits of using `spread syntax` and how is it different from `rest syntax`?

-## How can you share code between files?

 ## Why you might want to create static class members?